muke101/learnr-solutions/README.md

 4. `In the above exercise, what happens when you change the value of your variable with holds 2 to 3?`

-5. `Write an if statement which is true if the remainder of 10 divided by 5 is 0. (hint: you can usethe ‘modulus’ operator, the % symbol, to find the reminder of a division. ie: 2 % 1 = 0, 3 % 2 =1).`
+5. `Write an if statement which is true if the remainder of 10 divided by 5 is 0. (hint: you can use the ‘modulus’ operator, the % symbol, to find the reminder of a division. ie: 2 % 1 = 0, 3 % 2 =1).`

 6. `Write a while loop which counts to 100, printing out each number as it goes along.`

 7. `Using the ‘range’ function, rewrite the above exercise using a for loop.`

-8. `Using either a for loop or a while loop, create an empty list and add all the odd numbers to it asyour loop counts to 100.
+8. `Using either a for loop or a while loop, create an empty list and add all the odd numbers to it as your loop counts to 100.
 Print the list after the loop is complete.
 (You may want to use the modulus operator again)`

 9. `Do the above exercise, but use an if statement using a modulus operator to only add the oddnumber to the list if it is a multiple of 3. (hint: you can combine condition checks in the same if statement using ‘and’ and ‘or’ keywords!)`